sethreidnz/react-introduction-tutorial/README.md

 ## Contributing

 If you notice anything wrong or anyhing doesn't work please send me a pull request or raise an issue.
-You can fork either the example app code base or the wiki and send pull requests.
+You can fork either the example app code in this repository or the compaonion tutorial depending where the issue is.